brandonmailhiot/SynthJS/README.md

 _Note: 3 triplets = 2 eighths_

 ### Note pitch
-In Offbeat, D natural in the 5th octave is written as `d5`.
+D natural in the 5th octave is written as `d5`.
 Similarly, G-flat in the 3rd octave is `g_3`, and C-sharp in the 6th octave is `c#6`.
 A pitch can be between `a0` and `g#7`, inclusive.

 ### Putting duration and pitch together